gdoumenc/coworks/docs/index.rst

 CoWorks is unified serverless microservices framework on AWS tehcnologies.

-Each atomic microservice (called TechMicroservice) is a simple python class deployed on the serverless Lambda product and composition of microservices (called BizMicroservice) is performed over the Step Function product.
+Each atomic microservice (called TechMicroservice) is a simple python class deployed on the serverless Lambda product and composition of microservices (called BizMicroservice) is performed as a serverless workflow over the Step Function product.
 Other AWS products are used for logging, administrate, ...

 Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
 Read :ref:`faq` for a quick presentation, a complete presentation can be found `here <https://coworks.readthedocs.io/en/latest/>`_.